University Liggett School: Grosse Pointe University School

-In 1954, the Country Day building was sold to the Grosse Pointe public schools and the girls joined the boys on the Cook Road campus, merging the schools to make Grosse Pointe University School.
+In 1954, the Country Day building was sold to the Grosse Pointe public schools, and the girls joined the boys on the Cook Road campus, merging the schools to make Grosse Pointe University School.
 Minoru Yamasaki was commissioned to design a lower school, a middle school, and other facilities, such as a new gymnasium, an auditorium, a library, and fine arts rooms, to complement the two-story brick building erected in 1928.

 In 1969, the need for an increase in space for the middle school was solved by merging Grosse Pointe University School with The Liggett School to form University Liggett School.

 Accreditations, Academics and Arts

 Sports

 University Liggett School is accredited by the National Association of Independent Schools and Association of Independent Michigan Schools.
 ULS' sports teams compete with regional private and public high schools, such as Detroit Country Day School, Greenhills School, Oakland Christian, and Cranbrook Kingswood.
 Liggett competes athletically in the Michigan Independent Athletic Conference for most regular-season contests with many other similarly sized independent schools throughout Michigan.
 In 2017, the school became a member of the Catholic High School League.
 It also is a member of the Michigan High School Athletic Association and its 9-12 enrollment of 244 currently places it in MHSAA's Class D.

 University Liggett School has had three teams in the last two years compete in or win Michigan High School Athletic Association state championships.
 The girls basketball team was runner-up in the 2011 and 2012 seasons for Division III.
 The boys baseball team won the Division IV state title in 2011, was runner-up in the 2012 season, and won the state title again in 2013.
 The girls softball team was runner-up for the state title in 2013.
 Also, the boys ice hockey team won the Division III state title in 2012.
 In 2014, the girls ice hockey team won the Division I state title.

 University Liggett School also has a FIRST Robotics Competition team that began its rookie season in 2010.
+The robotics team won the FIRST Robotics World Championship in 2022.

+Midwest Premier League side Liquid Football used the stadium for their home games during the 2023 season.